Top 10 foods to try in Scotland

 Planning a trip to Scotland?
-Don't leave without sampling these top 10 must-try dishes and drinks, including haggis, fresh lobster and a dram of whisky.
+Don't leave without sampling these 10 must-try Scottish foods and drinks, including haggis, fresh lobster and a dram of whisky.

-Whether you're exploring picturesque lochs, rolling hills of heather or the bustling inner cities, make sure you take time to dine on Scotland's very best food and drink.
-Try traditional haggis with neeps and tatties or sip a refreshing G&T from a brand-new distillery.
+Whether you're exploring picturesque lochs, rolling hills of heather or the bustling inner cities, make sure you take time to dine on the best of traditional Scottish food and drink.
+Try national dishes of haggis with neeps and tatties or sip a refreshing G&T from a brand-new distillery.
 Top Scottish chef Tom Kitchin, founder of Edinburgh's The Kitchin, has compiled a list of his top 10 absolute must-try Scottish delicacies.

-Treat your tastebuds to something special on your next holiday in the highlands, or make a feast at home using our top-notch recipes.
+Treat your tastebuds to something special on your next holiday in the highlands, or make a feast at home using our top-notch Scottish recipes.
+Planning a Burns Night party?
+Check out our classic Burns Night menu ideas and discover more Burns Night recipes and Burns Night drinks.

 Don't leave Scotland without trying...